 So, if you’re 20% at fault and win $100,000, you would only receive $80,000.
 But if you’re found to be 51% or more at fault, you can’t collect any damages.

-How Do You Actually Get Paid After Suing in PA?
+How You Get Paid After a Car Accident Lawsuit

 Most car accident lawsuits don’t go all the way to trial.
 Instead, they are settled out of court.
 Here’s how it works: